 Soft skills are those intangible skills that cannot be taught.
 They are the skills that you develop through personal and professional experiences.
 You won’t learn soft skills merely by completing your eMBA.
 Instead, you develop soft skills through experience, closely working with others, and actively taking on roles as a leader.

 You will take soft skills with you in whatever role you tackle, both personally and in life.
-Furthermore, because soft skills cannot be taught, they are highly valued by companies.
-Development of your soft skills helps further your career.
+Furthermore, because they cannot be taught, they are highly valued by companies.
+Development of these skills helps further your career.
 Therefore, it is essential that you prioritize your soft skills to further your executive career and communicate your value.

 First, let’s consider what falls under the category of a soft skill.
 Some essential soft skills are as follows: